Online Screening Consent

 Pre Online Screening:

 - Once you consent to the screening, you will be asked some basic eligibility questions.
 Your responses to these questions will trigger instant responses concerning your eligibility.
-If you are not eligible for the Chronic Conditions Course for Persons with SCI, the Online Screening will terminate and you will be given information about why you are not eligible.
+If you are not eligible for the Chronic Conditions Course for SCI, the Online Screening will terminate and you will be given information about why you are not eligible.
 You can contact the primary researcher to discuss your eligibility further if you wish.

 - We anticipate that this first part of the Online Screening will likely take 5 minutes to complete, depending on the responses you provide.

 - If you meet basic eligibility for the Chronic Conditions Course for SCI you will be asked to provide basic personal information such as name, address, telephone number, and email address before continuing.
 This information is necessary for a researcher staff member to contact you to discuss the results of the Online Screening.

 - You will also be presented with questions asking about your background, injury characteristics, symptoms of anxiety and depression, other mental health concerns, physical health, relationships, occupation, and treatment history.

 - Questioning is dynamic in nature and your response to a question will determine if you are asked additional questions in that area.